jdsteinbach/jdsteinbach.github.io/about/index.md

 ---
 <img class="alignleft" src="/images/headshot.png" alt="James Steinbach: Profile Photo" width="200" height="174" style="shape-outside:url(/images/headshot.png);shape-margin:1em;"/>

-I&#8217;m a Chicago native living in Charlotte, NC, but yearning for the mountains of Denver.
-When I&#8217;m not building websites, I love to read Cussler, Clancy, Crichton, Baldacci, etc. I&#8217;m usually up for a good laugh: Brooklyn 99, Mindy Project, Tonight Show, Colbert Report.
+I&#8217;m a Chicago native currently enjoying the mountains of Denver after a long sojourn in the Carolinas.
+When I&#8217;m not building websites, I love to read Clancy, Crichton, Baldacci, etc. I&#8217;m usually up for a good laugh: Brooklyn 99, Mindy Project, Tonight Show, Late Show.
 Time with [my wife Audrey][1] & [newborn daughter][2] is always a delight.
-And I rarely say no to fantastic food & drink.
+And I rarely say no to fantastic food &amp; drink.

 When I am building building websites, I love developing clever animations: motion is one of the best ways to delight users and help them understand their interaction with content.
 I want to make content accessible to every user, so responsive design is a must.
 I also want to keep things organized for future me or future developers, so I&#8217;m using Sass as much as possible to keep style code clean and light.